huangsam/python-algorithms/README.md

 Collection of algorithms and data structures.

-This is useful for Computer Science students and professionals to brush up on their fundamentals.
-All coding artifacts in this repository are written in Python and `pytest` is used as the test runner.
-Although each module should run properly on Python 2.7, it is strongly suggested to move over to the latest version of Python 3.x.
+The goal of this repository is to help both students and professionals brush up on their Computer Science fundamentals.
+All of the modules are written in Python and `pytest` is the test runner used for this project.
+Although each module should run properly on Python 2.7, it is strongly suggested for users to use the latest version of Python 3.x for these project artifacts.

 ## Categories